How to Find Part-Time Work in Australia for International Students?

 Ask your friends, colleagues, and university seniors about the vacancies in your area and for possible references.

 The Australian government provides the same workplace protection to all international students as it does for Australian workers.
-As an international student, you can work up to 40 hours per two weeks or fortnight and unlimited hours during the university/school holidays.
-You will get paid at least the minimum wage per hour regardless of your job type.
+As an international student, you can work up to 40 hours every two weeks or fortnightly and unlimited hours during the university/school holidays.
+You will get paid at least the minimum wage per hour, regardless of your job type.
 As a student, you can expect strong support from your education provider, private organizations, and the Australian government throughout your time in the country.

 Conclusion

 If you want to explore the best career options for studying in Australia or want any help regarding studying abroad, you can contact PFEC Global.
-We provide personalized and dedicated support to the students towards achieving their education and migration goals in Australia.
-Please reach out to us at 096 09 800 300 (Dhanmondi), 096 09 800 700 (Banani), 096 09 800 400 (Chittagong), every Saturday to Thursday from 9:30 AM to 5:30 PM, for more details.
+We provide personalized and dedicated support to the students towards achieving their educational and migration goals in Australia.
+Please reach out to us at 096 09 800 300 (Dhanmondi), 096 09 800 700 (Banani), or 096 09 800 400 (Chittagong) from Saturday to Thursday, 9:30 AM to 5:30 PM, for more details.

 Frequently Asked Questions (FAQs)